 Atis Fruit Information

-when fully matured with oblong leaves and green heart-shaped fruits with polygonal tubercles.
-The
+fully matured with oblong leaves and green heart-shaped fruits with

-atis fruit has a white, sweet flesh and black seeds.
+polygonal tubercles.
+The atis fruit has a white, sweet flesh and

-any soil and atis will grow.
-However, it requires tropical or near tropical weather.
-When planted,
+and atis will grow.
+However, it requires tropical or near tropical

 Atis Fruit Nutritional Value (edible portion)